rl-institut/SimBA/docs/source/modes.rst

    Pot = Pot_B + Pot_E + Pot_C + Pot_G = 28 + 25 + 20 +18 = 91

 In this case the potential is high enough to continue the exploration of this branch.
-If the potential would have been below 85 the branch would have been pruned, meaning it would not be explored any further and labeled as *not promising*.
+If the potential had been below 85 the branch would have been pruned, meaning it would not be explored any further and labeled as *not promising*.
 It is not promising since it will not lead to a better solution than the current one.
 This is the case since on one hand the evaluation by approximation tends to overestimate the potential while the missing energy is accurately calculated and on the other hand electrification of stations can reduce the potential of other stations, for example if 2 stations charge the same rotation, electrifying one station might fully electrify the rotation meaning the potential of the other station drops to zero.
 This concept can reduce the amount of nodes which have to be checked.

 Other Optimization Functionality
 ###################################
-**Mandatory stations** can be attained to increase the optimization process.
+**Mandatory stations** can be attained to increase the speed of the optimization process.
 Mandatory stations are defined by being stations which are needed for a fully electrified system.
-To check if a station *Y* is a mandatory station can be easily attained by simulating the network with every station electrified except *Y*.
+To check if a station *Y* is mandatory the network with every station electrified except *Y* is simulated.
 If the system has vehicle SoCs which drop below the minimal SoC (default value is 0) in this scenario, the station is mandatory.
-In the later exploration of best combinations of stations this station will be included in any case.
+In the later exploration of the best combinations of stations this station will be included in every case.

 **Impossible rotations** are rotations which given the settings are not possible to be run as opportunity chargers, given the vehicle properties, even when every station is electrified.
 Before starting an optimization it is recommended to remove these rotations from the optimization, since the optimizer will not reach the goal of full electrification.

 **Quick solver**
 Instead of using the regular SpiceEV solver for optimization the user can also choose the *quick* solver.
 This approximates the SoC history of a vehicle by straight manipulation of the SoC data and numeric approximations of the charged energy.
-Therefore small differences between solving a scenario with SpiceEV and the quick solver exist.
+Therefore, small differences between solving a scenario with SpiceEV and the quick solver exist.
 For the quick solver to work, some assumptions have to be met as well

 * Depots charge the vehicles to 100% SoC
 * Station electrification leads to unlimited charging points